Anass-Dr/JWT-Auth-Back/README.md

 - `redis`: A high performance Node.js Redis client
 - `ua-parser-js`: Lightweight JavaScript-based User-Agent string parser

-## 6. CI with GitHub Actions
+## 6. CI/CD with GitHub Actions

-This project uses GitHub Actions for continuous integration (CI).
-The workflow defined in `.github/workflows/main.yml` runs whenever a push is made to the `dev` branch.
+This project uses GitHub Actions for continuous integration (CI) and continuous deployment (CD).
+The workflow defined in .github/workflows/main.yml runs whenever a push is made to the main branch.
 The workflow performs the following steps:

-1. Sets up Node.js.
-2. Installs the dependencies.
+1. Login to Docker Hub: Authenticates with Docker Hub using the provided credentials.
+2. Set up Docker Buildx: Configures Docker Buildx for building multi-platform images.
-3. Runs the tests.
+3. Build and test: Builds the Docker image and runs tests.
+4. Build and push: Builds the Docker image for multiple platforms and pushes it to Docker Hub.
+5. Deploy to AWS ECR: Publishes the Docker image to AWS Elastic Container Registry (ECR).

 ### Secrets
+The following secrets are used in the GitHub Actions workflow:
 ```
-TEST_DB_URI=: ${{ secrets.TEST_DB_URI }}
+DOCKER_EMAIL: Docker Hub email.
+DOCKERHUB_TOKEN: Docker Hub access token.
+AWS_ACCESS_KEY_ID: AWS access key ID.
+AWS_SECRET_ACCESS_KEY: AWS secret access key.
 ```

 You can add these secrets in the "Settings" tab of your GitHub repository under "Secrets and variables" > "Actions".
 This setup ensures that your application is automatically deployed whenever you push changes to the dev branch.